What is a contrail made of?

 What is a contrail made of?
-Mostly ice, since one of the primary exhaust emissions of a jet aircraft is water vapour, which freezes within a couple of seconds, and forms the visible part of the contrail.
+Mostly ice, since one of the primary exhaust emissions of a jet aircraft is water vapour, which freezes almost instantly — within about a wingspan behind the aircraft — and forms the visible part of the contrail.
 If the air is fairly humid, then the contrail can persist for quite a while, and even spread out, turning into a sheet of cloud.

-Jet engines also emit the usual things engines emit: carbon dioxide, smoke, and small amounts of unburnt hydrocarbons, oxides of nitrogen, carbon monoxide and small amounts of other things.
+Jet engines also emit the usual things engines emit: carbon dioxide, smoke, and small amounts of unburnt hydrocarbons, oxides of nitrogen and carbon monoxide, plus traces of other compounds.
 Aircraft emissions are regulated.

 Lab Results